Kristen Henderson

 Kristen Ellis-Henderson is a founding member of the all-female rock band Antigone Rising.
 She is also the author of a memoir, Times Two: Two Women in Love and the Happy Family They Made, and a children's book, All Moms.
 She and her wife, Sarah Kate Ellis, are vocal advocates on LGBT issues, especially marriage and family equality.
-In 2013, Henderson made the Buzzfeed's Most Powerful LGBT Icons and Allies List alongside The Pope, Madonna, President Obama, Edie Windsor and Elton John.

 Personal life

 Henderson grew up on Long Island in Glen Cove, NY.
-After graduating from Glen Cove High School she attended Bucknell University, obtaining BA degrees in psychology and education.
-While at Bucknell, she formed an all-female band called Mistress with her sister, Cathy, and Penelope "Peppy" Kokines as the lead singer.
-After graduation the three moved to New York City, where they formed Antigone Rising.
+After graduating from Glen Cove High School she attended Bucknell University.
+The band known as Antigone Rising began in Greenwich Village, New York and consisted of Kristen and Cathy Henderson and two other girls from Bucknell.
+The members have changed over the years, but Kristen and Cathy stayed at the heart of the band.
+During their NYC circuit, they met both their drummer Dena Tauriello and lead singer Nina Camps who joined in 2008.

 Henderson married Sarah Kate Ellis on October 22, 2011.
 Their wedding was the first performed in the Episcopal Church of New York after marriage equality passed in the state senate in June 2011.
 Henderson and Ellis were featured in a special New York Times Style section devoted to marriage equality on the day it became legal in New York, July 24, 2011.
 The Huffington Post also did a 3-part feature web series titled "Here Come the Brides", documenting the couple's wedding, from dress shopping to their eventual "I dos."

 Henderson and Ellis (president & CEO of GLAAD - Gay & Lesbian Alliance Against Defamation), got pregnant on exactly the same day in May, 2008, and gave birth in February 2009; Henderson to their son Thomas, and Ellis to their daughter, Kate Spencer.
 They wrote a memoir about the experience titled Times Two, Two Women in Love and the Happy Family They Made, which came out on April 4, 2011, through Free Press, an imprint of Simon & Schuster.
 In 2013, both Henderson and Ellis were featured kissing on the cover of TIME Magazine as part of a feature on same-sex marriage in the United States.